All Episodes

 Yeah.

-I I'm glad you brought it up because I'll tell you how the program got started.
+I'm glad you brought it up because I'll tell you how the program got started.

-And he turned on the Intel community and said, What can you do to get me more information?
+And he turned on the Intel community and said, what can you do to get me more information?

 They came back with some more proposals that included, you know, enhanced surveillance of foreign terrorists.

-He said, That looks like a good idea.
+He said, that looks like a good idea.

 He brought in the top leadership of the House and the Senate, the top members of both intelligence committees, and laid out for him what he thought America should do to keep America safe.

-They all signed off on it and said, This is good.
+They all signed off on it and said, this is good.

-And we don't want to take this to Congress to change or adjust the law right now, because if we do that, we'll bring this out in the public and we'll tell Al Qaeda exactly what we're doing and what our capabilities are and what our limitations are.
+And we don't want to take this to Congress to change or adjust the law right now, because if we do that, we'll bring this out in the public and we'll tell al-Qaeda exactly what we're doing and what our capabilities are and what our limitations are.

-And of course, what we do is we realize now that the that's up to the New York Times to do.
+And of course, what we do is we realize now that that's up to the New York Times to do.

 That's right.

-Which is what they did in two thousand five.
+Which is what they did in 2005.

 That's right.

-And all of a sudden, those democratic leaders who were briefed on this program and had no problem with it, started complaining, started saying that the president was breaking the law.
+And all of a sudden, those Democratic leaders who were briefed on this program and had no problem with it started complaining, started saying that the president was breaking the law.

-Yeah, I think Nancy Pelosi was briefed five times in the first 12 to 14 months of this program, and congressional leaders every quarter were briefed on this program about how many calls we're listening to, the kind of information we're getting,
+And congressional leaders every quarter were briefed on this program about how many calls we're listening to, the kind of information we're getting, the legality of the program.

-the legality of the program, and I started getting briefed in on this in two thousand and four, and immediately to the last or the last question that was always presented to me, Congressman, is there any other information you need and are you comfortable with what we are doing?
+And immediately, the last question that was always presented to me, Congressman, is there any other information you need, and are you comfortable with what we are doing?

 And that was it.

-I was we were given the opportunity to object and reject the program that the president or that America was running to keep us safe, and for until the Wash New York Times came out with their story, it was always consistent.
+We were given the opportunity to object and reject the program that the president or that America was running to keep us safe.

 We need to do it, and we need to do this to keep us safe.